Lianja 5 Getting Started 1

 Pages are the base visual elements of an App and are, in turn, made up of Sections.

-The App Inspector will have the 'Pages Files' tab selected and the Tables explorer will list the tables from the southwind database.
+Switch to the Data tab in the App Inspector and the Tables explorer will list the tables from the southwind database.

 If you can't see the tables, switch to the Databases explorer and double-click on 'southwind'.